GabrielDCelery/personal-notes/02_area/system-design/scale-gut-check-deep-dive.md

 ```

 Each jump isn't "more of the same" — it's a fundamentally different problem class.
 The jump from 1K to 10K is operational.
 The jump from 10K to 100K is architectural.
 The jump to 1M is organisational.

+**The narrative arc:**

+- **10K:** the architecture doesn't change shape, but vertical scaling stops being the answer.
+You introduce a helper for each pressure point and harden each component individually.
+- **100K:** you're not building a traditional app anymore.
+The shape of work has to change — async, event-driven, orchestrated.
+Every decision carries real consequences.

 The resilience thread follows the same pattern: each tier has a different resilience _philosophy_, not just a checklist.
 Backups accept downtime.
 Alerting means you know when you're down.
 Hardening components means they survive individually.
 No single point of failure means the system survives any one component dying.
 Chaos engineering means you've stopped trying to prevent failure and started designing for it.